-The narrowness of this band of sensitivity allows the analyzer to ignore extraneous light and radiation that might interfere with the analyzer's measurement (more on interferents in Section 6.1.5).
-For instance, some oxides of sulfur can also be chemiluminescent emitters when in contact with O_3 but give off light at much shorter wavelengths (usually around 260nm to 480nm).
+The narrowness of this band of sensitivity allows the analyzer to ignore extraneous light and radiation that might interfere with the analyzer's measurement.
+For instance, some oxides of sulfur can also be chemiluminescent emitters when in contact with O3 but give off light at much shorter wavelengths (usually around 260nm to 480nm).